Mosula7/MLE/README.md

 * Model training
 * Inference

+## Data
+This folder includes train test split IRIS data.
+I'm using test dataset for inferance and model evaluation after training, because it is already extremly small.
+You can add extra inference X, y data in this folder, update names of datasets in the settings.json file ("X" and "y" in the "inference" part) and the inference would be ran on that dataset
 ## Data Processing
 To run the script in the terminal locally, if you want to get different data folders, than what's already uploaded
 ```